AronHetLam/PTZJoystickControl/README.md

 # PTZ Joystick Control

-PTZ Joystick Control is a simple application for controlling PTZ cameras supporting the VISCA over IP protocol.
-This software provides an intuitive joystick interface for precise control over your camera's movements.
+PTZ Joystick Control simply lets you use any joystick or gamepad to control PTZ cameras via VISCA over IP. 🕹️🎮

 ## Features
   - Intuitive joystick interface.
   - Fully customizable button and axis mapping.
-  - Control pan, tilt, zoom, and focus of your camera
+  - Control pan, tilt, zoom, and focus of your camera and more.
-  - Support for VISCA over IP protocol
+  - Supports VISCA over IP.
-  - Easy to use and configure
+  - Easy to use and configure.
-  - ~Cross-platform compatibility~ (coming)
+  - Tray icon indicating the selected camera.
+  - Cross-platform compatible for Windows and macOs.
+    - See Linux and RaspberryPi support further down.

 ## Installation
   1. Download the latest release of PTZ Joystick Control from the releases page.